Airbnb is buying Luxury Retreats for around $200M

 Warren Buffett still believes in wearables

 Airbnb may have been founded on the premise of renting out spare sofa or bed space as a cheap alternative to hotels, but the company has moved upmarket in a big way, and is about to take that up another notch.
-The company is in the late stages of acquiring Luxury Retreats, an Airbnb-style service that focused on high-end homes, for a price believed to be around $200 million, our close sources say.
+The company is in the late stages of acquiring Luxury Retreats, an Airbnb-style service that focuses on high-end homes, for a price believed to be around $200 million, our sources say.

+The potential deal for Luxury Retreats was first reported by Bloomberg, at a price of under $300 million.

 Airbnb, one source notes, “is deeply interested in the company because of their extremely talented team with deep experience in the luxury segment.
 Their capability in the luxury is unrivalled and complimentary to the capabilities at Airbnb.”
+Homes on the platform include a villa owned by Francis Ford-Coppola in Puglia, Italy; and Richard Branson’s Necker Island.

 This would fit in with Airbnb’s wider remit, too, to continue diversifying its user base and income, potentially ahead of a public listing.

-The potential deal was first reported by Bloomberg, but at a price of about $300 million.
+The company has now raised close to $3 billion and last summer filed to raise $850 million at a $30 billion valuation.

 Luxury Retreats — based out of Montreal, Canada — has raised $16 million in funding.
 As we noted when we covered their last round in 2015, of $11 million, the company had been already profitable for years.